Danish-Sensor-Engineering/demo/README.md

 ## Development

-Java SDK version 17 (or later) is required.
+Java SDK version 21 with JavaFX is required.

 Information on how to build and package dse-demo: